mmesh/docs/docs/platform/iam/authorization.md

 There is no limit in the number of ACLs you can create.

-By default, when you create a mmesh account, you will find an ACL called `all-nodes` assigned to the mmesh admin.
-This ACL grants access to all your nodes in your mmesh topology.
+By default, when you create a mmesh account, you will find an ACL called `all-tags` assigned to the mmesh admin.
+This ACL grants access to all your resources in your mmesh topology.

-To control the access to your nodes, you will need to:
+To control the access to your resoruces, you will need to:

-1. Add nodes to your mmesh topology.
+1. Add a new resource and assign it a tag.
-2. Create or configure your ACLs with the set of nodes.
+2. Create or configure your ACLs with the set of tags.
 3. Assign the ACL to your users.

+!!!
+Information

+    The tags don't need to be created manually, they are discovered automatically and will be available once there is a resource that has them assigned.

 ### Administration